-Global citizenship is a broad concept with numerous defi nitions.
-However, broadly speaking all defi nitions share the idea that to be a global citizen is to be a responsible and active member of the global community and to defi ne oneself beyond national boundaries.
-It is also associated with an international outlook and experience, philanthropy or concern towards distance others, and involvement in international networks addressing global concerns.
+Global Citizenship is a broad concept with numerous definitions.
+Broadly speaking, however, all definitions share the idea that to be a global citizen is to be a responsible and active member of the global community and to define oneself beyond national boundaries.
+It is also associated with an international outlook and experience, philanthropy or concern towards distant others, and involvement in international networks addressing global concerns.

 The Centre for Applied Buddhism focuses its work on global citizenship based on three perspectives developed by the educator, philosopher and activist Daisaku Ikeda.
 These are:

-- Action based on universal values that protect the dignity of life.
-Global citizens have a sense of responsibility for the world in which they live and take action in numerous ways, local and global.
-From a Buddhist perspective this is based on the concept of ‘inner universality’ [link to Sensei’s 2009 peace proposal] in which people develop the expansive life condition to embrace all living beings and take action on their behalf.
+- Action based on universal values that protect the dignity of life: Global citizens have a sense of responsibility for the world in which they live and take action in numerous ways, local and global.
+From a Buddhist perspective this is based on the concept of ‘inner universality’ in which people develop the expansive life condition to embrace all living beings and take action on their behalf.

 15-16 May, 2018: The Institute of Education, University College London (UCL), and Centre for Applied Buddhism co-sponsored a two-day international symposium on Global Citizenship at Taplow Court in Taplow, U.K.